Chris Farley

-Christopher Crosby Farley (February 15, 1964 – December 18, 1997) was an American comedian and actor.
-Farley was known for his loud, energetic comedic style, and was a member of Chicago's Second City Theatre and later a cast member of the NBC sketch comedy show Saturday Night Live for five seasons from 1990 to 1995.
-He later went on to pursue a film career, appearing in films such as Airheads, Tommy Boy, Black Sheep, Beverly Hills Ninja, and Almost Heroes.
+Christopher Crosby Farley (February 15, 1964 – December 18, 1997) was an American actor and comedian.
+Farley was a member of Chicago's Second City Theatre and later a cast member of the NBC sketch comedy show Saturday Night Live for five seasons, from 1990 to 1995.
+He went on to pursue a film career, appearing in films such as Airheads, Tommy Boy, Black Sheep, Beverly Hills Ninja, and Almost Heroes.

-From his early acting days and through the height of his fame, Farley struggled with substance abuse.
-He died of a drug overdose at the age of 33.
+Influenced by John Belushi, Farley was widely known for his physical performance/comedy and athleticism (similar to Curly Howard and Roscoe Arbuckle).
+This was used to great effect during his time on Saturday Night Live, and continued through many of his films.
+From his early acting days, and through the height of his fame, Farley struggled with obesity, alcoholism, and substance abuse.
+He died of a drug overdose in 1997 at the age of 33.

 Early life

-Christopher Crosby Farley was born on February 15, 1964, in Madison, Wisconsin, and grew up in Maple Bluff.
-His father, Thomas John Farley Sr. (1936–99), owned an oil company, and his mother, Mary Anne (née Crosby), was a homemaker.
+Christopher Crosby Farley was born in Madison, Wisconsin, on February 15, 1964 to an Irish-American family, and grew up in Maple Bluff.
+His father Thomas John Farley Sr. owned an oil company and his mother Mary Anne (née Crosby) was a homemaker.
 He had four siblings: Tom Jr., Kevin, John, and Barbara.
-His cousin, Jim, is chief executive officer at Ford Motor Company.

-The Farleys are Irish Catholics.
-Chris attended parochial schools in Madison, including Edgewood High School of the Sacred Heart.
-According to Joel Murray, a fellow Second City cast member, Chris would "always make it to Mass."
+His cousin Jim is chief executive officer at Ford Motor Company.
+Farley attended parochial schools in Madison, including Edgewood High School of the Sacred Heart.
+According to Joel Murray, a fellow Second City cast member, Farley would "always make it to Mass."

 Many of his summers were spent as a camper and counselor at Red Arrow Camp, near Minocqua, Wisconsin.
 He graduated from Marquette University in 1986, with a double major in communications and theater.
 At Marquette, he played rugby union and discovered a love of comedy.
 After college, he worked with his father at the Scotch Oil Company in Madison.
 He first learned the art of improvisational comedy at the Ark Improv Theatre in Madison.

 Farley made his way to Chicago, performing first at Improv Olympic.
 He then attended Chicago's Second City Theatre, starting the same day as Stephen Colbert, initially as part of Second City's touring group.
 He was eventually promoted to their main stage in 1989, and was a cast member of three revues, The Gods Must Be Lazy, It Was Thirty Years Ago Today, and Flag Smoking Permitted in Lobby Only or Censorama.
+Farley also auditioned for a role as a Mall Santa in Home Alone, but he wasn't what director Chris Columbus was looking for.

 Career

-Throughout Farley's career, he was frequently known for his physical performance/comedy and athleticism (similar to Curly Howard and Roscoe Arbuckle).
-This was used to great effect during his time on Saturday Night Live, and continued through many of his films.